ordina-jworks/ordina-jworks.github.io/_posts/2019-03-25-streaming-traffic-data.md

     }
 ```

-Define some input and output topics:
+Define some input and output topics.
 ``` java
     public interface Channels {